GJNilsen/YPDrawSignatureView/README.md

 ## Example Project

 Check out the example project for more information on how to save signatures and how to clear the signature view.
+First you need run `pod install` to install the dependency.

 ## Installation